Computational-Plant-Science/plantit/docs/md/concepts/workflows.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 A <i class="fas fa-stream fa-1x fa-fw"></i> **Workflow** is a unit of work wrapped into a container for execution in a SLURM cluster environment.

+## Running workflows

+For a tutorial on exploring and submitting `plantit` workflows, see the [quickstart](../introduction/quickstart.md).

 ## Binding workflows: the `plantit.yaml` file